-In fact, there are a lot more museums in Moscow than even in St. Petersburg.
+There are a lot more museums in Moscow than even in St. Petersburg.
 It’s always good to see Monomakh’s Cap at the Kremlin Armory, watch famous paintings at the Tretyakov Gallery, or admire French impressionists’ works in the Pushkin Museum.
 But it’s much more interesting to find unusual little museums which will show you things you’ll never see in classic places.
-Here are our Top 7 Moscow museums which are not like the others.
+Here are our Top 7 Moscow museums, which are not like the others.

-This museum is a real heaven for those who are fond of Apple gadgets.
-It was opened in 2012 and shows the collection of the engineer Andrey Antonov, who’s been collecting all the exhibits for the fifteen years.
+This museum is absolute heaven for those who are fond of Apple gadgets.
+It was opened in 2012 and showed the collection of the engineer Andrey Antonov, who’s been collecting all the exhibits for fifteen years.

-Most of the exhibits in this museum opened in 2012 thanks to the design engineer Anton Andreev and the businessman Evgeny Butman, were created between 1977 and 1997 — those were the years when Steve Jobs had worked at Apple.
-One may find there not only personal computers, peripheral devices, and accessories, but also interesting literature.
+Most of the exhibits in this museum opened in 2012 thanks to the design engineer Anton Andreev and the businessman Evgeny Butman were created between 1977 and 1997 — those were the years when Steve Jobs had worked at Apple.
+One may find there not only personal computers, peripheral devices, and accessories but also exciting literature.
 Almost all gadgets are still working, and the collection includes about one hundred rare exhibits.

-The Apple Technics Museum has an interactive exhibition, and every visitor may turn on computers to use them for playing the vintage 1990s games.
-The oldest exhibit is Apple II created in 1977 — the first series Apple computer.
+The Apple Technics Museum has an interactive exhibition, and every visitor may turn on computers to use them for playing vintage 1990s games.
+The oldest exhibit is Apple II, created in 1977 — the first series Apple computer.

-Those Soviet playing machines were not a kind of entertainment which is thought to be illegal and abusive.
-One counter cost 15 kopecks, and a child might buy ice cream or a ticket to a morning show in the cinema.
+Those Soviet playing machines were not a kind of entertainment that is thought to be illegal and abusive.
+One counter costs 15 kopecks, and a child might buy ice cream or a ticket to a morning show in the cinema.
 The perks of winning were another free playing session.

 This museum tells the story of Moscow illumination, and the journey begins from the small square neat the boyars’ chambers in Armyansky side-street, where the “Moscow Lights” museum is located.

 The exhibition dedicated to such a unique theme as illumination in Moscow opened its doors in 1980.
-It was a base for a future museum that now is taking up the white stone boyars’ chambers.
-The exhibition resembles a timeline that helps visitors to see the evolution of Moscow illumination from the very old times.
+It was a base for a future museum taking up the white stone boyars’ chambers.
+The exhibition resembles a timeline that helps visitors see Moscow's evolution from ancient times.

-For example, you may see oil, kerosene, gas lamps and lanterns, and feel yourself a lamplighter on the streets of Moscow.
-The exhibition is interactive, and it gives an opportunity to light up the lanterns and lamps with remote control.
+For example, you may see oil, kerosene, gas lamps, and lanterns and feel yourself a lamplighter on the streets of Moscow.
+The exhibition is interactive, and it allows lighting up the lanterns and lamps with remote control.
 There are many photos of Moscow at night as well.
-When you visit this museum, be sure to get new knowledge about Moscow, physics, and history.
+When you visit this museum, be sure to learn about Moscow, physics, and history.

-If you’re a true romantic, then you should absolutely go to this unusual museum.
-It was founded by famous Russian sculptor Alexander Nikolaevich Burganov for those who love quiet places where one may stroll among beautiful statues.
+If you’re a true romantic, then you should go to this unusual museum.
+Famous Russian sculptor Alexander Nikolaevich Burganov founded it for those who love quiet places where one may stroll among beautiful statues.

 The Buganov House was opened in 2001.
-Its founder, famous Russian sculptor Alexander NikolaevichBurganov, is known to be a person who created a lot of really beautiful and marvelous statues across Moscow.
+Its founder, famous Russian sculptor Alexander NikolaevichBurganov, is known to have created many stunning and marvelous statues across Moscow.
 For example, the well-known monument for Russian poet Alexander Sergeyevich Pushkin and his wife Natalya Goncharova in Old Arbat is one of his works.

-In this unique museum, be prepared to see quite unusual sculptures and statues, sometimes really strange and bizarre.
+In this unique museum, be prepared to see unusual sculptures and statues, sometimes extraordinary and bizarre.
 But it’s a nice little place where you can enjoy the silence almost in the very center of the busy city, reflect on different things, and appreciate the fact that thanks to such people like Alexander NikolaevichBurganov such places exist.

 The museum collection is shown in the form of a meline and depicts different periods of Russian history.
-It also has a large collection of different bottles and labels for them and private vodka bottle collection of NikolayLeontiyevichShustov who was the owner of one of the biggest spirits manufacture in Tsar’s Russia of the end of 19th century.
+It also has an extensive collection of other bottles and labels for them and a private vodka bottle collection of NikolayLeontiyevichShustov, one of the most prominent manufacturers of the most celebrated spirit Tsar’s Russia at the end of the 19th century.